 A. Let Us First Understand The Ideal Navigation System For Robots

 - Low cost: Since robots are set to become a commonly available resource, they will be produced in large quantities.
 To facilitate large-scale production, the INS that is used should be low cost.
 The costly navigation system will take the cost of robots high.
+We are seeing increasing usage of robots in industrial as well as commercial applications.
+The cost of the system plays a crucial role in determining how widely it will be used.
+The ideal navigation system for robots has to be low cost.

 - Compact: Since the robots should be highly space efficient, the navigation system itself will have to be very compact.